usnistgov/oscal-xproc3/tutorial/punchlist.md

 Lesson_05 - 'oscal-transform' OSCAL transformation - XSLT for HTML [slides on rendering pipelines]; also profile resolution

+simple - try using p:uuid to replace OSCAL uuids

   advanced - use a defective catalog e.g. cat catalog missing labels
     how to mitigate defects:
       change source